debops/debops/docs/custom-files.rst

 If you need to, you can copy custom files or even create files with content in YAML templates using a set of list variables.
-You can use this feature to install private keys and certificates stored as YAML text blocks in a file encrypted with ``ansible-vault`` which is unlocked during Ansible run.
+You can use this feature to install private keys and certificates stored as YAML text blocks in a file encrypted with :command:`ansible-vault` which is unlocked during Ansible run.

 Each element of the file list is a dict with specific parameters: